The Early Childhood Development Institute (ECI)

 Registration for credit courses are done through he BHCC website or in person at the enrollment services area in B Building at the Charlestown campus.

 Non-credit individual registration is done through the Office of Community Education.
-For further information visit the BHCC website at bhcc.mass.edu/ce or call 617-228-2462.
+For further information go to bhcc.edu/ce or call 617-228-2462.

 - For those outside agencies who wish to purchase a 4-part course through Workforce Development, contracts for an agency and its participants will be completed through WFD.
 Contact Jack Chan at email@example.com for further information about this option.